rsvim/rfc/5-EditingMode.md

 ### Temporary Variant Modes From Insert Mode

-The 5 temporary variant modes from insert mode, are also copied from the **5-Modes**, the difference is they are temporary modes and only exist for once operator:
+The 5 temporary variant modes from insert mode, are also copied from the **5-Modes**, the difference is they are temporary modes and only exist for one operation:

 - Insert mode.
 - Insert-Normal mode.